|Project by reedwood||posted 238 days ago||1080 views||1 time favorited||8 comments|

 No wonder that shower seat was cold in the winter!

 The walls were full of drywall cutoffs and demo debris, ... never understood why someone would do that.

 The sub floor had to be replaced.
 The 1/4” underlayment was glued down and crown stapled every 2 inches.

-I love being in the middle of it, tool belt and all, but the body says it’s time to hang it up.
+I love being in the middle of it, tool belt and all, but the body keeps saying it’s time to hang it up.

 It’s a never ending argument, and the ol’ body usually wins.

-That’s why I have Mariano, a Mexican tile contractor (who has 8 – 30+ cousins) that will lay the durock, level floors, pour the shower curb, replace sub floors, hang drywall – anything, and he’s a 5th generation tile man.
+That’s why I have Mariano, a Mexican tile contractor who has 8 – 30+ cousins that will lay the durock, level floors, replace the sub floors, hang drywall – anything, and he’s a 5th generation tile man.
+He’s good.

 I’m sure everyone knows a guy like Randy.